 Including kodo-rlnc in Your Application¶

-Kodo is a header-only library with some dependencies that are compiled as static libraries.
-This means that both Kodo and its dependencies should be included in an application that uses Kodo.
+Note that kodo-rlnc contains a static library and some header-only components.
+Moreover, it also requires some dependencies that are compiled as static libraries.
+This means that both kodo-rlnc and its dependencies should be included when you build a custom application.

 python waf --run_tests